 In theory, there should therefore not be many traumatic changes in the short term.

 "It seems unlikely to be able to remove traction control and the automatic start system from the cars right away.
 In any case, it will be a case of clear and precise rules for everyone.
 We are in favour of many of the other proposals.
 We will be fine in the future with brakes made by a single supplier for all teams, an identical rear wing on every car, the use of long-life components and the sale of elements to other teams.
-Ferrari in recent arms has supplied engines to one other team and also to two and is willing to continue.
+Ferrari in recent years has supplied engines to one other team and also to two and is willing to continue to do so.
 For a fee.
 And I stress for a fee because we don't have the means to do it for free.
-In the coming arms we will also be able to sell old and new chassis and other parts.
-A supermarket will be created that will be open to whoever sees fit".
+In the coming years we will also be able to sell old and new chassis and other parts.
+A supermarket, open to those who are interested, will be created".

 The fact that aerodynamics has not been touched for now is a fact of opportunity.